Unity-Technologies/com.unity.multiplayer.rfcs/text/0026-serialization.md

     // Returns an upper bound on the message size.
     // Doesn't have to be exactly accurate to the serialized size
     // (over-estimating is preferred to using more CPU cycles for an exact result)
-    // but must be AT LEAST the message size and AT MOST (MTU - 6) bytes. int GetSizeUpperBound();
+    // but must be AT LEAST the message size.
+    // When sent with a non-fragmenting QoS, it also must be AT MOST (MTU - 6) bytes. int GetSizeUpperBound();

     // Serialize to a buffer